komus-Israel/DEVO-react-app/README.md

 The purpose of this client application is to visualize how an application can interact with a smart contract and how DEVO smart contract can be used to solve voting issues.

 This application isn't 100% secured as an identity can register with various addresses however the security of a decentralized voting system can improved with the advent of AI.
-We can incorporate facial recognition mmodel and biometrics to enhance the security of this sytem.
+Facial recognition model can be integrated with biometrics to enhance the security of the system.

 ### HOW THIS SYSTEM WAS BUILT